 While UX designers are working on the way how the app works for the clients, UI designers are working on the way it looks to them.
 The UI design stage is 3-4 weeks long as the designers create an exceptional and attractive interface of your application.
 Designing the buttons and sliders is not the end at all.
 Presentation is everything in hospitality.
 In our case with the food delivery service, UI designer will be also responsible for creating a set of rules or brand books, in other words, that should be applied to the depiction of the items in the catalog.
 This is required in order to make sure that the application’s design is flexible enough and there won’t be any issues with adding new items to the list of the products.

 The simple example – you can’t create an application with a light background and then simply take a photo of some of the meals on the background with the wooden texture and other meals on the white background that better corresponds with the white background of the app.
 This simply won’t look good.
-For the software like our food delivery application or any other services with the lists of goods, creating the unified look for the catalog should be included into the timeline estimation when you’re looking for the answer to the question of “how many hours does it take to develop an app”.
+For the software like our food delivery application or any other services with the lists of goods, creating the unified look for the catalog should be included into the app development timeline estimation when you’re looking for the answer to the question of “how many hours does it take to develop an app”.

 Development Stage (8 – 10 weeks)

 At the moment, we have come to the point of “how long does it take to code an app?”
-The good thing is that the team usually works in parallel on the back-end, front-end development, and testing to shorten the app development timeline.
+The good thing is that the team usually works in parallel on the back-end, front-end development, and testing to shorten the mobile app development timeline.

 Back-end development – 6 – 8 weeks